-Palmares, or Quilombo dos Palmares, was a settlement of fugitive slaves established, gradually, from the early 1600s to 1694 about 60k inland from the northeast coast of Brazil around the regions of Pernambuco and Alagoas.
-Estimates indicated 10,000 to 20,000 fugitive slaves, native Brazilians and various outcast groups (such as Jews and Muslims), inhabited Palmares throughout the period.
+Palmares, or Quilombo dos Palmares, was a settlement of fugitive slaves established gradually from the early 1600s to 1694, about 60k inland from the northeast coast of Brazil around the regions of Pernambuco and Alagoas.
+Estimates indicated that 10,000 to 20,000 fugitive slaves, native Brazilians, and various outcast groups (such as Jews and Muslims) inhabited Palmares throughout the period.

-For the next forty years Portuguese military forces and mill owners in the region attempted to regain control over the quilombo.
-Ganga-Zumba, the Palmares chief during the latter part of this period, attempted to negotiate an agreement with the Portuguese where the quilombo would no longer accept fugitive slaves or fight the Portuguese in exchange for permanent recognition of their land and freedom for those born in Palmares.
+Portuguese military forces and mill owners in the region attempted to regain control over the quilombo for the next forty years.
+Ganga-Zumba, the Palmares chief during the latter part of this period, tried to negotiate an agreement with the Portuguese where the quilombo would no longer accept fugitive slaves or fight the Portuguese in exchange for permanent recognition of their land and freedom for those born in Palmares.
 However, Zumbi, the settlement’s military leader, chose resistance to the Portuguese.
 The Portuguese never accepted Ganga-Zumbi’s proposal and continued to attack the quilombo.
 Finally, in 1694, Palmares was conquered and destroyed by a military force under the command of Domingos Jorge Velho.
 Zumbi was killed one year later in 1695.

-Palmares was a multifaceted quasi-state which lasted for most of the 17th Century, resisting attack by two European powers.
-Challenging both Dutch and Portuguese sovereignty in Brazil, it was a symbol of resistance to colonialism and of the possibility of multicultural coexistence.
+Palmares was a multifaceted quasi-state that lasted for most of the 17th Century, resisting attack by two European powers.
+Known for challenging Dutch and Portuguese sovereignty in Brazil, Palmares was a symbol of resistance to colonialism and the possibility of multicultural coexistence.